devsyedmohsin/portfolio-template/README.md

 ### Cloning the Repository.

-If you have [Git](https://git-scm.com/) installed on your computer, you can simply clone or download the portfolio template by running the following command in your terminal.
+If you have [Git](https://git-scm.com/) installed on your computer, you can clone or download the portfolio template by running the following command in your terminal.

 ```bash
 git clone https://github.com/devsyedmohsin/portfolio-template